cade-th/ctdotcom_v1/pages/posts/first_post.md

 Our shell can't do anything besides quit for now, but we'll do the next step in making an interpreter by splitting up the inputted string into ***tokens*** that we can then parse it with some sort of binary tree in order to do meaningful, grammatical things

-Check that out in Part 2 to be written
+Check that out in Part 2 coming soon!